pkuvr/rc-leaderboard/README.md

-# easy-leaderboard
+# rc-leaderboard

-easy-leaderboard is a light weight leaderboard backed by redis for node.js.
+rc-leaderboard is a light weight leaderboard backed by redis for node.js.